Turning a Refusal into a Re-Application Strategy

 In a reapplication, the form itself is not enough.
 You need a mechanism to "speak" to the officer reviewing your case.

-We draft a detailed Cover Letter for you.
+We help you construct a detailed Cover Letter.
 This document:

 • Acknowledges the previous refusal (showing transparency).